mikaellum/mikaellum/README.md

 <hr>

-> :note:
+> [!NOTE]

-A browser accessible loudspeaker linear parameter design application.
-The files in this repository are written to specify a loudspeaker from it's linear parameters.
+> A browser accessible loudspeaker linear parameter design application.
+The files
+> in this repository are written to specify a loudspeaker from it's linear parameters.

 ### Requirements